Mohit00021/AWS-Cloud-Dev-Questions./README.md

 ### What is message visibility timeout? in SQS

 Answer: Message visibility timeout in SQS is a set amount of time that a message is hidden from other consumers if any one consumer has read the message, so the queue has a message one consumer reads, the message will be invisible to the other consumers until the message is processed.
-If it's not processed in the set time then this message will be visible in the queue and other consumers can read it which will now result in more than one consumer processing the message, The default time a message would be invisible is 30 seconds this can be changed by the consumer by calling **ChangeMessageVisibility** API which will mean that the message needs more time to process and keep it invisible for given time. default value can also be set manually in the SQS settings
+If it's not processed in the set time then this message will be visible in the queue and other consumers can read it which will now result in more than one consumer processing the message, The default time a message would be invisible is 30 seconds the consumer can change this by calling **ChangeMessageVisibility** API which will mean that the message needs more time to process and keep it invisible for given time. default value can also be set manually in the SQS settings

 ### Dead letter queue in SQS?

 Answer: Dead letter queues (DLQs) can be called storage for failed messages in SQS (messages that weren't processed successfully).
 A failed message reappears in the main queue, which can result in an infinite loop if there's a problem with the message itself.
 It would just keep appearing again and again.
 To solve this, we can set a threshold value for how many times a message can return to the main queue.
 With a "MaximumReceive" count set to 3, if the message fails for the 4th time, it would then be sent to the dead letter queue.

 Redrive to source feature of DQL: These failed messages can be sent back to the main queue once you fix the root cause of their failure.

+### Explain Long Polling in SQS

+Answer: To receive a message present in the queue a consumer polls for messages, and long polling allows a consumer to "wait" for messages for a longer period if there are no messages in the queue.
+Long Polling can help decrease the application latency by reducing the number of API calls made to SQS.
+Wait time can be set to 0 - 20 seconds.

+Long polling can be enabled at Queue settings and also by calling ReceiveMessageWaitTimeSeconds API

+### Extended Client feature of SQS

+Answer: Using an extended client we can send messages that are larger in size say 1Gb through SQS, An S3 bucket is also used here which acts as a message store and messages in the main queue would only contain Metadata.

 ### What's Traffic splitting?
 In context with deployments